Verdoner/moodle-semester-project/README.md

 ## Setting Up Ubuntu and Creating a User
 Once Ubuntu is installed from the Microsoft Store, follow these steps to complete the initial setup:
 1. **Open Ubuntu:**
-   - Launch Ubuntu by searching for it in the Start menu or by running the command `wsl` in a PowerShell or Command Prompt window.
+   - Launch Ubuntu by searching for it in the Start menu or by running the command `wsl -d Ubuntu` in a PowerShell or Command Prompt window.
    - On the first run, Ubuntu will prompt you to create a new user account.
 2. **Create a New User:**
    - Enter a username when prompted (this will be your default user in Ubuntu).